-Distance Learning and MBI-Spokane)

-Covers soteriology (the doctrine of grace; the death and mediatorship of Christ; the doctrines of election, regeneration, justification, sanctification, eternal life, etc.), pneumatology (the personality and deity of the Holy Spirit, His work in creation and inspiration, His place in the life and work of Christ, His ministry in the age of grace), ecclesiology (the nature, constitution, and origin of the church; its relation to Israel and its present mission; the local church-its organization, ministers, and ordinances), and eschatology (the present age and its consummation, the second coming of Christ, the millennial kingdom, eternity).
+Distance Learning and MBI-Spokane, not a substitute for TH-3340 Systematic Theology II) Covers soteriology (the doctrine of grace; the death and mediatorship of Christ; the doctrines of election, regeneration, justification, sanctification, eternal life, etc.), pneumatology (the personality and deity of the Holy Spirit, His work in creation and inspiration, His place in the life and work of Christ, His ministry in the age of grace), ecclesiology (the nature, constitution, and origin of the church; its relation to Israel and its present mission; the local church-its organization, ministers, and ordinances), and eschatology (the present age and its consummation, the second coming of Christ, the millennial kingdom, eternity).

-TH-3332.
-Introduction to Biblical Theology-3 semester hours
+TH-3332 Introduction to Biblical Theology-3 semester hours

 A broad introduction to biblical theology acquainting students with the history of biblical theology, basic methodological issues, various ways of studying biblical theology, and the relationship between biblical theology and other theological disciplines (such as systematic theology).
-The course will focus particularly on the Bible's storyline, tracing key themes as they unfold throughout the various books, corpora, and genres of Scripture.
+The course will focus particularly on the Bible's story line, tracing key themes as they unfold throughout the various books, corpora, and genres of Scripture.
 Prerequisites: BI-1111 Old Testament Survey, BI-1112 New Testament Survey, and BI-2280 Hermeneutics/Bible Study Methods.
+Theology majors only (or with department chair approval).